 Like its neighboring moons Europa and Callisto, Ganymede possesses a thick, salty ocean beneath its ice/rock crust.
 It is possible that this ocean is more than a hundred kilometers thick, which would make it the biggest ocean in the Solar System.

 Ganymede is not as suitable for life as Europa for a number of reasons.
-Europa is subject to more tidal heating from Jupiter and its neighboring moons, is composed more of H2O than rocks (unlike Ganymede which is just below 50/50), and Ganymede is lacking in organic compounds such as tholins – which are key ingredients for forming life.
+Europa is subject to more tidal heating from Jupiter and its neighboring moons, which is composed more of H2O than rocks (unlike Ganymede which is just below 50/50), and Ganymede is lacking in organic compounds such as tholins – which are key ingredients for forming life.
 Ganymede also has less geological activity than Europa, which may also be influential.

 4: It has an unusual chain of craters